Combining Photometry and Astrometry to Improve Orbit Retrieval of Directly Imaged Exoplanets: Results

 We generate 5 million planets with the prior distributions shown in Table~\ref{table:params}, and retrieve those with projected separations of $r_{\rm proj}\equiv \sqrt{x^2+y^2} \in [0.99, 1.01]$~AU.
 Note that for single-epoch observations, the projected separation is the only useful datum: the $x$ and $y$ positions are not useful on their own, while we conservatively neglect the marginal information content in a single epoch of planetary photometry \citep{Guimond_2018,Bixel2020}.
 We show in Figure~\ref{fig:hists} the posterior probability densities for the scaled semi-major axis, $a/r_{\rm proj}$.
 The peaks in the data therefore correspond to the most probable semi-major axis and the red bins show the 1$\sigma$ (68\% confidence) interval.
 Concretely, if a single epoch of direct imaging shows a planet at a projected separation of $r_{\rm proj}=1$~AU, then these are simply the posterior distributions on the semi-major axis.
 We adopt a uniform or log-uniform prior on semi-major axis in astronomical units.
 This choice has a negligible impact on the posterior peak, but changes the width of the posterior as expected: log-uniform favours shorter $a$ leading to narrower distributions.

 The prior on eccentricity is either a delta function fixed to 0 (for planets with circular orbits), a beta distribution (the same as outlined in Table \ref{table:params}), or uniform.
 These significantly impact the overall shape of the distribution and the peak of the posterior.
 With a uniform eccentricity the peak of the scaled semi-major axis is at 0.5 because a planet with an eccentricity of 1 will spend the majority of its orbit near apastron, which is approximately located at a distance of $r_{\rm{proj}}$ $\lesssim 2a$ away from the star.
 The single-epoch projected separation provides an unbiased estimate of the semi-major axis if the eccentricity is zero or described by a beta distribution, but overestimates the semi-major axis by a factor of two for uniformly-distributed eccentricities.
+In many other astrophysical contexts eccentricity is expected to have a thermal distribution, where the probability increases linearly from 0 to 1. \cite{star_paper} studied M dwarf binary systems and determined that, with a thermal eccentricity prior, the mean of the posterior of $a/r_{\mathrm{proj}} = 1.26$.
+We are able to reproduce this result with the same eccentricity distribution and a uniform prior on semi-major axis.

 The priors on semi-major axis and orbital eccentricity both significantly affect the width of the posterior.
 The most optimistic priors ($e=0$ and log-uniform $a$) result in an asymmetric 1$\sigma$ interval spanning 0.29~AU.
 The most pessimistic priors (uniform $e$ and $a$) produce a 1$\sigma$ interval spanning 1.04~AU.
 The most realistic case (beta-distributed $e$ and log-uniform $a$) results in a 1$\sigma$ interval spanning 0.67~AU; dividing this interval by 2 yields the left-most point in Figure \ref{fig:err_plot}.